| The Global SoS Network

 |

 Sustainability is an information issue to be dealt with judicious use of Information and Communications Technology (ICT), to break two informational-type of constraints, one logistical and one technological, towards meeting the daily operational requirements of the around 200 democracies that elected public officials run in most existing countries and states.
 The logistical constraint occurs because most humans live in the area of the world, in the Global South, where there is no easily accesible formal information on how to use public resources efficiently.
 They do not receive printed monthly billing, meaning that systemic poverty of The Global South can be traced down to a billing problem.
-More precisely: A massive global billing bottleneck is the root cause of most of the favela-urbanism poverty around the globe.
+More precisely: A massive global billing bottleneck is the sociotechnical (but not the fundamental) cause of most global poverty.
 In regards to the technological constraint, most humans are oblivious to the mechanism that would enable them to influence public decisions.
-Effective billing systems and influencing public decisions require the existence of postal services that are adequate for those tasks.
+Both sociotechnical processes, effective billing systems and influencing public decisions, require the existence of postal services that are adequate for those tasks.

 Equipped with a clearer view of what lies ahead, the network has also found that sustainability ultimately depends upon Best Democratic Practice; the application of the right techniques through the technological interface that some sectors, that is, some residents of successful countries use nowadays for exercising their democratic power.
 The correct use of this technological interface needs to be optimized, scaled up, and then systematized globally so that human society can streamline its collective intelligence and eliminate the constraints to sustainable development.

-Although usually unbeknownst as best practice there, the only countries in which citizens employ Best Democratic Practice today are developed countries, which usually benefit from the existence of adequate postal services: precisely one of the key factors that makes them rich and developed.
+Although citizens are usually unaware of best practice, the only countries in which citizens employ Best Democratic Practice today are developed countries, which generally benefit from the existence of adequate postal services: precisely one of the key factors that makes them rich and developed.
 Once that sociotechnical platform becomes scaled up to the rest of the globe, such communication processes will allow the synergistic interaction between the constituent and legislative functions of the state, which in System of Systems parlance, is run by elected officials through a Legislative System of Systems.
 Of course, rich countries are more advanced in this aspect than poor countries.

 In practical terms, constituent-legislator communication, or the lack of it, is an issue that can create situations akin to the virtual representation scenario that brought about revolutionary acrimony two centuries ago between the British Empire and its American colonies.
 It´s also a matter of correcting the situation of representation without constituent-legislator communication in the Global South, and of some but not enough -and not systematic enough, communication between constituents and their legislators in developed countries.